jntomenio/Programming-Assignment-2/README.md

 ---

 ## 2. *Divisible By 3 Problem*
+### EXAMPLE
-Create the following 10 x 10 array which are the squares of the first 100 positive integers.
-From this array, determine all the elements that are divisible only by 3.
+- Create a 10 x 10 array which are the squares of the first 100 positive integers
+- From this array, determine all the elements that are divisible only by 3.

-##### :keyboard: *Input:*
+#### :keyboard: *Input:*
 ```python
 import numpy as np